 - Sanitary uses.

-1. Pumping solutions upstream from the plant.
+1. Pumping at the head of the plant.

 - Complete waterproofness and corrosion resistance,

-- High isothermal resistance to changes in temperature,
+- High isothermal resistance to temperature variations,

 - Light equipment,